Latial culture

 Latial culture is identified by their hut-shaped burial urns.
-Urns of the Proto-Villanovan culture are plain and biconical, and were buried in a deep shaft.
+Urns of the Proto-Villanovan culture are plain and biconical and were buried in a deep shaft.
 The hut urn is a round or square model of a hut with a peaked roof.
-The interior is accessed by a door on one of its side.
+The interior is accessed by a door on one of its sides.
 Cremation was practiced as well as burial.
 The style is distinctive.
 The hut urns were miniature versions of the huts in which the population lived, although during this period they also developed the use of stone for temples and other public buildings.